Stephen-Campbell-UTD/Stephen-Campbell-UTD.github.io/README.md

 # Resume and Project Website

-This repo contains the frontend for my resume and project expostions [site](https://stephen-campbell-utd.github.io/) that is hosted on [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages)
+This repo contains the frontend for my resume and project expositions [site](https://stephen-campbell-utd.github.io/) that is hosted on [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages)